Skip to main content

 What Our Specialists Recommend

-BioRePeel is ideal for patients who want consistent brightening and rejuvenation without visible downtime, making it perfect for regular maintenance.
-VI Peel delivers more dramatic results for deeper concerns like hyperpigmentation and acne scarring but requires social downtime.
-At Rani Beauty Clinic, our providers will assess your skin and recommend the peel that best fits your goals and lifestyle.
+BioRePeel is ideal for patients who want consistent brightening and rejuvenation without visible downtime, making it a strong choice for regular maintenance or pre-event skin.
+VI Peel delivers more dramatic results for deeper concerns like hyperpigmentation, acne, melasma, and uneven texture, but it requires social downtime and strict post-care.
+At Rani Beauty Clinic, your provider decides based on Fitzpatrick skin type, pigment risk, event timing, acne activity, current active ingredients, barrier health, and whether you need a glow treatment or a corrective peel.

 Frequently Asked Questions